 - bears near camp

 When I worked at Ramah in the Rockies, thunderstorms were frequent, and every so often a storm would knock out the Internet or phones temporarily.
 (We eventually arranged for a backup satellite communications system.)
 To avoid a situation where we might be incommunicado, we wrote an emergency communications document that included directions to update Facebook and the website, and pre-written templates (see Lesson Three) for potentially likely scenarios.
-Two people who were off-site, one in New York and one in Denver, had access to this and had been trained in the protocol.
+Two off-site people, one in New York and one in Denver, had access to this and had been trained in the protocol.
 These directions came into play last summer when Ramah in the Rockies experienced a building fire and asked their off-site people to activate the protocol.

 This entire experience was a true team effort, and I am happy to have had an incredible group of coworkers and friends at Camp Ramah in California who were all partners in overcoming this challenge.
-We are beyond grateful to the various first responder and firefighter personnel who protected Camp Ramah and the town of Ojai, and our hearts go out to all those who suffered loss in this fire.
+We are beyond grateful to the various first responder and firefighter personnel who protected Camp Ramah and the town of Ojai, and our hearts go out to all those who suffered a loss in this fire.
 A huge thank you to Rachel Dubowe of URJ Camp Newman for sharing camp materials around the fire with me as Ramah California prepared for the Thomas Fire.
 And thank you to Lisa Holstein of Ramah in the Rockies for being the coolest cucumber under pressure and reminding me to use the resources available.

 *This guest post courtesy of Ari Polsky.